Zhu-Lifeng/Cloud-Computing-miniproject/README.md

   <img width="700" src="https://github.com/Zhu-Lifeng/Cloud-Computing-miniproject/blob/main/Readme/p1.png" alt="Architecture">
 </p>

+# Interduction
+This project is a HTTPS webpage application based on Docker Technique.
+We provide a useful daily tool to estimate some nutrition you will gain from your daily beverage intake.

 # How to Install<br>

 ## 1. make sure you have connected to your GCP instance.<br>